tjoyner/ofvioletsandlicorice/chapter2.md

 "I'd like to sit in a bar...  can we go to Mango?" said Daniel, climbing into the car, followed by the dog.

-"[In the bars there's a return to drinking wine, anything but soft drinks](http://ofvioletsandlicorice.tumblr.com/notes#inthebars).
+"[In the bars there's a return to drinking wine, anything but soft drinks](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#inthebars).
 Like they used to..."

 Climbing uphill, they crossed hazelnut groves, clean as a billiard cloth.
 Rectangles of corn, vines low and dense.
 The entrance to Mango looked like a construction site, with cranes and scaffolding for cleaning the facade, fixing cracks in the old walls.

-"The Germans returned in peace... [but mostly in Langhe no one looks at anyone's appearance](http://ofvioletsandlicorice.tumblr.com/notes#butmostly).
+"The Germans returned in peace... [but mostly in Langhe no one looks at anyone's appearance](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#butmostly).
 It's the wallet that sings."

-At the bar in the piazza, Luciano ordered a Poretta beer and Daniel asked for a glass of Sottimano Cottà.
+At the bar in the piazza, Luciano ordered a Poretta beer and Daniel asked for a glass of Sottimano Cott&agrave;.

 "Speaking of Sottimano, I believe I've had a revelation...ask for a bit of castelmagno cheese, it'll accompany it well."

 Daniel smiled, and said "Why don't the Giacosa siblings take care of Ginotta?
 Is it a vineyard?"

-"A farm above Elvio, below Madonna di Como, there are hectares of vines [along the river](http://ofvioletsandlicorice.tumblr.com/notes#alongtheriver).
+"A farm above Elvio, below Madonna di Como, there are hectares of vines [along the river](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#alongtheriver).
 There, lightning took their father during a summer storm.
 Since then Amalia no longer wants to touch the land, and she's also stopped her brother, who instead wanted to restore the vineyard and the farm... women, when they get an idea in their heads, it sets like cement..."

 Daniel slowly drank his glass of Barbaresco, picking at pieces of seasoned Murrazzano toma.